Geoelycom/Nodejs-crawler/README.md

 ### Usage

-- For anyone who wants to information on cryptocurrencies.
+- For anyone who wants information on cryptocurrencies.
 - Any one looking for inspiration on how to build their web scrapper/crawler